Pulling All the Stunts...

 The show's creator and executive producer, a 48-year old helicopter pilot Donald Bellisario stated, "They simply flew in a circle in front of the camera."
 There were no violent maneuvers, no hammerhead stalls and the like.
 "It wasn't even a stunt," he said.
 "You couldn't call it a stunt.
 That's just routine flying in a circle."

 After a take, the three helicopters in the shoot - the lead, a pursuit helo, and the camera chopper - paused for a moment in the air, and then returned to their starting positions for a second take.

-Witnesses observed the helicopter descending in the final turn to 250 feet, instead of leveling off, until it was very close to the ground.
+Shortly after 11 o'clock that morning, witnesses observed the helicopter descending in the final turn to 250 feet, instead of leveling off, until it was very close to the ground.
 As it approached a small grassy knoll, Maher started showing off, and he dropped down to skim the surface.
 Accidently, one of the helicopter's skids caught the ground, and forcing the rest of the machine down.
 The engine was heard running for several seconds after impact, flipping the copter, ripping open fuel tanks, and causing the wreckage to burst into flames.